conqp/amd-sfh-hid-dkms/README.rst

 | ambient light sensor | BIT(19) = 524288 |
 +----------------------+------------------+

-To enable e.g. only the accelerometer:
+The values are additive, so to enable the gyroscope and the ambient light sensor, use a value of 524290.

 .. code-block:: console